 We live in the digital age.
-We’ve seen it all.
-Nothing truly has that ‘wow’ factor any more, right?
+We’ve seen all the website designs there are.
+Nothing truly has that ‘wow’ factor anymore, right?

 The internet is still a hive of creativity and we spend a lot of time in and around it.
 Despite that, there are still a few things that make our jaws hit the floor in amazement – and we’ve brought together our Top 6 futuristic website design trends so you can enjoy the wonderment of some amazing, innovative content without having to sift through the rest of the web.